Provinite/halloween-2018/rest/index.md

 }
 ```
 # API Routes
+Detailed information for each route and http verb are described here.

 ## /login
 Authentication endpoint.

 ### POST - _authenticate_
 Used to authenticate a DeviantArt authorization code.
 Note that logging in will also create the user if they did not already exist.

 ### Request Body
 ```ts
 {